rust-lang/blog.rust-lang.org/_posts/2017-06-27-Increasing-Rusts-Reach.md

 experiment and recognizing your contributions explicitly; we value these projects and your contributions to them highly!

-The groups that are underrepresented in technology and in the Rust community that we want insights from include women (cis & trans), nonbinary folks, people of color, non-native English speakers, people who learned programming later in life (older, or only in college, or at a bootcamp as part of a midlife career change), or people who have different learning styles.
+Some groups that are underrepresented in technology and in the Rust community that we would especially love insights from include women (cis & trans), nonbinary folks, people of color, non-native English speakers, people who learned programming later in life (older, or only in college, or at a bootcamp as part of a midlife career change), or people who have different learning styles.

 **[Apply via this form by July 18!](https://docs.google.com/forms/d/e/1FAIpQLSfbSGuoyZE9dctdEoC_XEZ7j2ox7jQT1zghAOF4iGds2PfBCA/viewform)** (when the day is over in all time zones)